olivermichel/olivermichel.github.io/pages/research.md

 permalink: /research/
 ---

-## Current Projects
+# Current Projects

-**Packet-Level Analytics in Software without Compromises** --- Traditionally, network monitoring and analytics systems rely on aggregation (*e.g.,* flow records) or sampling to cope with high packet rates.
+## Packet-Level Analytics in Software without Compromises

+Traditionally, network monitoring
+and analytics systems rely on aggregation (*e.g.,* flow records) or sampling to cope with high packet rates.
 This has the downside that, in doing so, we lose data granularity and accuracy, and in general limit the possible network analytics we can perform.
 Recent proposals leveraging